 On April 10, 2007, Yuchai signed a Cooperation Framework Agreement with Zhejiang Geely Holding Group Co., Ltd ("Geely") and Zhejiang Yinlun Machinery Company Limited ("Yinlun") to consider establishing a proposed joint venture company to develop diesel engines for passenger cars in China.
 In December 2007, further to the Cooperation Framework Agreement, Yuchai entered into an Equity Joint Venture Agreement with Geely and Yinlun, to form two joint venture companies in Tiantai, Zhejiang Province and Jining, Shandong Province, which have been duly incorporated.
 The joint venture companies were to be primarily engaged in the development, production and sales of a proprietary diesel engine and its parts for passenger vehicles.
-The 4D20 diesel engine designed for passenger vehicles to be produced by the joint venture companies is currently on a development schedule for 2012 after some initial delays.
-Twenty prototype 4D20 engines have been assembled in the joint venture facility in Jining, Shandong Province.
-The joint ventures are going ahead with rigorous engine testing including installing the engines in Geely's vehicles.
-Crankshaft manufacturing will be launched in the 2nd quarter of 2011 at Tiantai, Zhejiang Province to supply to Geely.
+After some initial delays, the second and third generation prototype 4D20 diesel engines designed for passenger vehicles to be produced by the joint venture companies are undergoing developmental tests which are scheduled to be completed at the end of 2012.
 On December 11, 2009, Yuchai entered into a joint venture agreement with Caterpillar (China) Investment Co., Ltd. ("Caterpillar China") to establish a new joint venture company in China to provide remanufacturing services for and relating to Yuchai's diesel engines and components and certain Caterpillar diesel engines and components.
 The new joint venture company, Yuchai Remanufacturing Services (Suzhou) Co., Ltd. was incorporated on April 7, 2010 in Suzhou, Jiangsu province.
-Operations are expected to commence in early 2011 with an estimated total of 180,000 components to be remanufactured in 2011.
-On August 11, 2009, Yuchai, pursuant to a Framework Agreement entered into with Jirui United Heavy Industry Co., Ltd. ("Jirui United"), a company jointly established by China International Marine Containers Group Ltd ("CIMC") and Chery Automobile Co., Ltd. ("Chery") (collectively referred to as "CIMC-Chery"), and Shenzhen City Jiusi Investment Management Co., Ltd ("Jiusi") incorporated Y & C Engine Co., Ltd. in Wuhu City, Anhui Province (the "JV Company") to produce heavy-duty vehicle engines with the displacement range from 10.5L to 14L.
-The key focus of the JV Company is the production of YC6K diesel engines.
-The full production line commenced operations in December 2010 and 12,000 units of YC6K diesel engines are targeted to be produced in 2011. - See "Item 4.
-Information on the Company - New Products" for more information.
-There can be no assurance that these joint ventures will be successful or profitable.
+Operations at a temporary workshop commenced in 2011 pending completion of the construction of the permanent factory located in the Suzhou Industrial Park.
+Full operations at the permanent factory are expected at the end of 2012.
+On August 11, 2009, Yuchai, pursuant to a Framework Agreement entered into with Jirui United Heavy Industry Co., Ltd. ("Jirui United"), a company jointly established by China International Marine Containers Group Ltd and Chery Automobile Co., Ltd., and Shenzhen City Jiusi Investment Management Co., Ltd incorporated Y & C Engine Co., Ltd. in Wuhu City, Anhui Province to produce heavy-duty vehicle engines with the displacement range from 10.5L to 14L.
+The key focus of the joint venture company is the production of YC6K diesel engines.
+The full production line commenced operations in December 2010.
+In March 2012, we announced that Yuchai will be constructing a new facility at its main manufacturing facility at Yulin City, Guangxi Province to develop and produce a full portfolio of natural gas powered engines to complement its existing suite of diesel engines.
+The main applications of the gas engines are in the large bus, mid- to heavy-duty truck, power generator and marine sectors.
+See "Item 4.
+Information on the Company - Products and Product Development - Yuchai" for more information.
+There can be no assurance that these joint ventures or our initiative to enter the natural gas engine market will be successful or profitable.